XS09-dev/R41D/README.md

 ## Instant Respawn in options
 Thanks to https://github.com/MisterRafers we have Instant respawn in options.
 Basically resets automatically without playing the animation of dead bf.

+## NOLINK in credits
+Thanks to https://github.com/Cherif107 you can put "nolink" where you are supposed to put a link in credits state!

 ## Haxeflixel autopause option
 Thanks to https://github.com/ActualMandM now have an option to disable or enable haxeflixel autopause.
 So ya know you don't have to deal with long ass cutscenes.